Skip to main content

 Homeowners Insurance FAQ

-What Is Covered by Home Insurance?
+What Types of Events Are Covered by Home Insurance?

 Standard homeowners’ insurance policies usually provide protection for losses and damages caused by a range of incidents such as: